webhooksite/docs/docs/custom-actions.markdown

 With Replay, you can easily run Custom Actions again for either all or a subset of incoming requests.

-For example, if you've made changes to your flow, want to import data again, fixed an error – there's a lot of reasons you might want to run your flow again for the requests on your Webhook.site URL, and now you can do it in Webhook.site with a few easy clicks.
+For example, if you've made changes to your flow, want to import data again, fixed an error – there are a lot of reasons you might want to run your flow again for the requests on your Webhook.site URL.
+Now you can do it in Webhook.site with a few easy clicks.

 If the filter matches more than 50 requests, a warning will be shown.